jipolanco/PencilFFTs.jl/README.md

 The performance of PencilFFTs is on par with widely adopted MPI-based FFT libraries implemented in lower-level languages.
-This is seen in the below comparison with the [P3DFFT++](https://www.p3dfft.net/) library (see [the benchmark section](https://jipolanco.github.io/PencilFFTs.jl/dev/benchmarks/) on the docs for details).
+This is seen in the below comparison with the [P3DFFT++](https://www.p3dfft.net/) library (see [the benchmarks section](https://jipolanco.github.io/PencilFFTs.jl/dev/benchmarks/) in the docs for details).

 <p align="center">
   <br/>